Experience the surprising beauty of the Sinai Peninsula.

 Mount Sinai

-Israel attacked and occupied Sinai (known in Egypt as Triple Aggression because of the simultaneous attack by the United Kingdom, France, and Israel) in 1956, but on 6 October 1973 the Egyptian forces succeeded in defeating Israel and the northeastern part of the peninsula remained the scene of bitter fighting in 1956 1967 and 1973. but after the peace agreement was reached between Egypt and Israel in late 1970, the Sinai Peninsula was returned to Egypt.
-As a result of the 1979 peace treaty between Israel and Egypt, Israel withdrew from the Sinai Peninsula except for the controversial Taba region, which was reinstalled after a jury ruling in 1989.
+Between October 29, 1956, and March 30, 1957, Israel invaded and occupied the Sinai (the Triple Aggression in Egypt, as it was a simultaneous attack by the United Kingdom, France, and Israel), but on 6 October 1973 Egyptian forces did defeat Israel, and the northeastern part of the peninsula remained the scene of bitter fighting in 1956, 1967, and 1973.
+However, after a peace agreement between Egypt and Israel in late 1970, the Sinai Peninsula was returned to Egypt.
+This meant that in the aftermath of the peace treaty between Israel and Egypt in 1979, Israel withdrew from the Sinai Peninsula, with the exception of the disputed yet now settled Taba region, which had been reinstated after a jury ruling in 1989.

-Sinai has become a tourist destination because of its natural location, rich coral reefs, and rich history.
-Mount Sinai is one of the most important religious sites in Egypt. and has a population (January 2013) of 597,000.
-Three more governates span the Suez Canal, crossing into African Egypt: Suez (el-Sewais) is on the southern end of the Suez Canal, Ismailia (el-Isma'ileyyah) in the center, and Port Said in the north.
+The Sinai Peninsula is a major tourist attraction with its natural location, rich coral reefs, and historic background.
+It is home to one of the most famous religious sites in Egypt: Mount Sinai has been the site of many religious pilgrimages.
+The population of this place was 597,000 as of January 2013.
+The other three governorates straddle the Suez Canal and seep into African Egypt: Suez (el-Sewais) is at the southern point of the Suez Canal, Ismailia (el-Isma'ileyyah) is at the centre, and Port Said is at the northern end.

-The largest city of Sinai is Arish, the capital of North Sinai, with around 160,000 residents.
-Other larger settlements include Sharm el-Sheikh and El-Tor, on the southern coast.
-Inland Sinai is arid (effectively a desert), mountainous and sparsely populated, the largest settlements being Saint Catherine and Nikhil.
+The greatest city of Sinai is Arish, which is the capital of North Sinai and is populated by about 160,000 people.
+Other major settlements are Sharm el-Sheikh and El-Tor, which are located on the south coast.
+Inland Sinai is an arid (effectively desert) rugged mountain landscape in very sparsely populated areas, the greatest settlement being Saint Catherine and Nikhil.